TREASURIES-Yields march higher, 30-year yields hit 3%

 The Treasury will announce details on its refunding plans for the second quarter on May 2 and May 4.

-Yields on 10-year Treasury Inflation-Protected Securities (TIPS) US10YTIP=RR also approached positive territory, and last traded at minus 6 basis points.
-A positive TIPS yield would mean that an investor will break even on the notes in 10 years, after accounting for expected inflation.
+Yields on 10-year Treasury Inflation-Protected Securities (TIPS) US10YTIP=RR also approached positive territory, and last traded at minus 2 basis points.
+A positive TIPS yield would mean that an investor would break even on the notes in 10 years, after accounting for expected inflation.

+Demand for longer-dated and inflation-linked debt will be tested this week when the Treasury Department on Wednesday sells $16 billion in 20-year bonds and on Thursday sells 20 billion in five-year TIPS.

 Data on Tuesday showed that U.S. homebuilding unexpectedly rose in March, but starts for single-family housing tumbled amid rising mortgage rates.